mark-nicepants/variables2json-docs/README.md

     - <b>variables</b>: An array of variables within the mode.
         - <b>name</b>: The name of the variable.
         - <b>type</b>: The type of the variable (string, number, color, or boolean).
-        - <b>value</b>: The value of the variable, which can be a string, number, color object, or boolean.
+        - <b>value</b>: The value of the variable, which can be a string, number, color object, text object, effect object or boolean.

 In the provided example, there are two modes, "Light" and "Dark," each containing several variables of different types (string, number, color, and boolean).
 The color values are represented using an object with "r," "g," "b," and "a" properties, representing the red, green, blue, and alpha channels, respectively.

+- The "Typography" collection has variables representing typography-related properties, such as font size, font family, etc.
+- The "Effects" collection has variables representing different visual effects, like drop shadow.
+- The "Grids" collection has variables representing different grid layouts.

 The JSON structure allows you to define and store variables in a structured format, making it easier to manage and utilize them in your application or project.